coscristian/NumberAssignmentAPI/README.md

 To execute this project you should first run the SQL Script on your MSSQL Server [Find here the SQL Server Script](scripts/scriptBD.sql)

-Then go to
-**Presentation -> WEP API Project -> appsettings.json**
-to add your server on the defaultConnection as follows
+Once you have cloned this repository, go to **Presentation -> WEP API Project -> appsettings.json** to add your server on the defaultConnection as follows:
 ![ConnectionString](docs/defaultConnection.png)

 ## Project Description